 What is "Rate of Force Development"?

-The rate of force development (RFD) is a measure of explosive strength, or basically how fast an athlete can develop force.
-Therefore the ‘rate’ of ‘force development’ in physiology terms definition is the speed at which the contractile elements of the muscle can develop force.
-Therefore, improving an athlete’s RFD may make them more explosive as they can create larger forces in a shorter period of time.
-An athlete that can develop a greater RFD may improve their sporting performance.
+The rate of force development (RFD) is a measure of explosive strength, or quite simply how fast an athlete can develop force.
+Therefore the ‘rate’ of ‘force development’ in physiology terms is the speed at which the contractile elements of the muscle can develop force.
+Therefore, improving an athlete’s RFD may make them more explosive as they can create larger forces in a shorter period of time and so an athlete that can develop a greater RFD may improve their sporting performance.

-Rate of Force Development (RFD) is an essential component of most athletic performances in sports that require rapid force generation.
-Most athletes would benefit from faster RFD.
-By increasing an athletes power (RFD Training) results in quicker, more explosive movements for athletes., These explosive movements can be anything from a tennis serve, or getting the bar moving sooner in lifting sports, or acceleration from a cyclist.
+Rate of Force Development (RFD) is an essential component of most athletic performances in sports that require rapid force generation and so most athletes would benefit from faster RFD.
+Increasing an athlete's power (RFD training) results in quicker, more explosive movements for athletes.
+These explosive movements can be anything from a tennis serve, getting the bar moving sooner in lifting sports, or acceleration from a cyclist.
 Understanding this component of physical fitness is essential if it is to be efficiently integrated into strength and conditioning (S&C) programmes.
 Athletes first need to increase force output (maximum strength), and then the ability to apply this force under ever-shorter timescales in movement skills specific to their sport.

-Power is described as work per unit of time, or in a manner more specific to a sport, force multiplied by velocity, (Stone et al. 2003) Therefore, an increase in either of these values increases power if the other value remains constant
+Power is described as work per unit of time, or in a manner more specific to a sport, force multiplied by velocity (Stone et al. 2003).
+Therefore, an increase in either of these values will increase power if the other value remains constant.

 The most important genetic difference related to power development is the amount of muscle fibre that allows for quick muscular contraction.
-The body’s skeletal musculature consists of several types of fibres.
-Type I fibres, the so-called slow-twitch (ST) muscle fibres; these are associated with less powerful, more enduring function.
-These fibres, being more aerobic, take longer to develop force and to fatigue.
+The body’s skeletal muscle consists of several types of fibres; type I fibres are the so-called slow-twitch (ST) muscle fibres; these are associated with less powerful, more enduring function.
+These fibres, being more aerobic, take longer to develop force and longer to fatigue.

-The proportion and distribution of FT fibres throughout your body depend to a great extent on the athlete’s genetic makeup.
-Generally speaking, the average person has an approximate 50-50 split of FT and ST fibres throughout the body Athletes who excel at power events tend to have a higher percentage of FT fibres.
-Those that excel in endurance events tend to have a higher percentage of ST fibres, compared to the average person.
+Type II are fast-twitch (FT) muscle fibres, the proportion and distribution of these FT fibres throughout the body depend to a great extent on the athlete’s genetic makeup.
+Generally speaking, the average person has an approximate 50-50 split of FT and ST fibres throughout the body.
+However, athletes who excel at power events tend to have a higher percentage of FT fibres while those that excel in endurance events tend to have a higher percentage of ST fibres, compared to the average person.

-An athlete cannot change the number of ST or FT fibres; they were born with.
-However, stimulating the FT fibres that you do have, with explosive training improves their ability to fire, or contract powerfully, this is the primary reason for training RFD for increased power.
+An athlete cannot change the number of ST or FT fibres they were born with, however, stimulating the FT fibres that you do have with explosive training, improves their ability to fire, or contract powerfully, and this is the primary reason for training RFD for increased power.

 RFD, Power and the force-velocity curve Fig-1

-An understanding can be further enhanced by the use of the force-velocity (F-V) curve (Figure 1) from Turner, p.21 (2009), which illustrates that maximum strength is exerted under low velocities.
-Maximum speed is produced under low loads.
+Understanding can be further enhanced by the use of the force-velocity (F-V) curve (Figure 1) from Turner, p.21 (2009) which illustrates that maximum strength is exerted under low velocities and maximum speed is produced under low loads.
 Thus, an inverse relationship exists between these two variables.

 The placement of a sports motor skill on the F-V curve generally depends on the mass of the object to be moved, as most actions call for the movement to be executed as quickly as possible.
-For example, a rugby scrum requires relatively larger forces than those needed to through a cricket ball fast and are hence at opposite ends of the curve (Figure 2) from Turner, p.21 (2009)
+For example, a rugby scrum requires relatively larger forces to be exerted than those needed to throw a cricket ball fast and these activities are therefore at opposite ends of the curve (Figure 2) from Turner, p.21 (2009).

 Training programmes incorporating jump squats, which consist of performing a countermovement jump with a barbell on the shoulders, have been shown to increase vertical jump height and therefore explosiveness by between 3.5% and 13.3% (Hori et al. 2008) p.
 59.